 Many safes have time-delay technology.
 This allows the safe to be opened only at certain times of the day, preventing robbers from retrieving the cash inside.

 Surveillance cameras can make a difference both inside and outside the restaurant building.
-When potential thieves see that they could be recorded, they are less likely to try anything illegal.
+When potential thieves see that their actions are being recorded, they might be less likely to try anything illegal.
 This can also help deter employee theft in the restaurant.

-Quick-service restaurants would do well to create policies not to accept $50 or $100 bills.
-Although this can aggravate customers, it will help a restaurant's security situation immensely.
-Accepting large bills puts cashiers at risk, since a cash drawer full of $100s is more tempting to a robber than a cash drawer of $20s. » More on What To Do if Your Restaurant is Robbed
+Accepting large bills puts a cashier at risk, since a cash drawer full of $100 bills is more tempting to a robber than a cash drawer of $20s.
+As a policy, many quick-service restaurants do not to accept bills larger than $20.
+Although this can be irritating to some customers, it can help a restaurant's security situation immensely. » More on What To Do if Your Restaurant is Robbed

 The drive-thru can be an easy target for a robber in a vehicle, or even on foot.
-Install bullet-proof glass and windows that close automatically between transactions.
+Installation of bullet-proof glass and windows that close automatically between transactions is a helpful deterrent.

 Take precautions against internal theft by being present with your team, monitoring employee behaviors and limiting access to cash or information when necessary. » More on How to Prevent Employee Theft